Best Detectify Alternative: Attaxion

-Attaxion is a powerful Detectify alternative – it’s also a SaaS EASM platform, but it provides more advanced reconnaissance techniques and higher asset coverage.
+Attaxion is a powerful Detectify alternative – it’s also a SaaS cybersecurity platform that covers the entire EASM process, but it provides more diverse reconnaissance techniques (and a higher asset coverage as a result), more advanced prioritization, and the unique ability to monitor traffic without deploying any agents.

 Pricing